sshine/rfun/README.md

 instruction set architecture'', an instruction set summary by Holger Bock Axelsen from 2006.

-As an aid, inspiration was drawn from additional articles, ``Clean translation of an imperative reversible programming language'' by Holger Bock Axelsen, 2011, in particular calling convention code and translation of conditionals.
+As an aid, inspiration was drawn from the article, ``Clean translation of an imperative reversible programming language'' by Holger Bock Axelsen, 2011, in particular the overall program structure and calling convention code is copied, and translation of conditionals has been repurposed.

 Writing this compiler has been an experience in reversible machine code and structuring a compiler from scratch using monad transformers.